run-llama/create-llama/.changeset/four-impalas-pay.md

 "create-llama": patch
 ---

-Use is_empty filter for private files in LlamaCloud Index
+Change metadata filters to use already existing documents in LlamaCloud Index